*** Christmas Checklist ***

 Did you tick them all?

 Hang on, one more thing to do to complete your Christmas checklist.
-Time for learning some Christmassy Chinese words!
-Here you go!
+Time for learning four essential Christmassy Chinese words!

 老人 lǎo rén